Hans-Peter Dürr

 Hans-Peter Dürr (7 October 1929 – 18 May 2014) was a German physicist.
 He worked on nuclear and quantum physics, elementary particles and gravitation, epistemology, and philosophy, and he advocated responsible scientific and energy policies.
-In 1987, he was awarded the Right Livelihood Award for "his profound critique of the Strategic Defense Initiative (SDI) and his work to convert high technology to peaceful uses."
+In 1987, he was awarded the Right Livelihood Award for "his profound critique of the Strategic Defense Initiative (SDI) and his work to convert high technology to peaceful uses".

-Biography

-Born in Stuttgart.
-Between 1978 and 1992 he was executive Director of the Max Planck Institute for Physics and Astrophysics in Munich several times.
-He was Vice executive director at the Max Planck Institute for Physics (Werner-Heisenberg-Institute) 1972-1977, 1981–1986 and 1993-1995.
-Until 1997 he was professor of physics at the Ludwig Maximilian University, both in Munich, Germany.
+Early life and education

-Dürr completed his Ph.D. in 1956 after studying physics in Stuttgart (Dipl.-Phys.
-1953) and at University of California, Berkeley, supervised by Edward Teller.
-In 1962 he was a guest professor in Berkeley, California and Madras, India.
+Hans-Peter Dürr was born in Stuttgart in 1929.
+He studied physics in Stuttgart, graduating with a Diploma in 1953 and did postgraduate studies at University of California, Berkeley, completing his Ph.D. in 1956 supervised by Edward Teller.

+Career

-As "the" follower of Werner Heisenberg, he specialized in nuclear physics, quantum physics, elementary particles and gravitation, epistemology and philosophy.
+From 1958 until 1976 he was a research associate of Werner Heisenberg, specializing in nuclear physics, quantum physics, elementary particles and gravitation epistemology and philosophy.
 He was Heisenberg's closest ally in their attempts to develop a unified field theory of elementary particles.
-He also champions various social justice causes, and helped fund the "David against Goliath" organization protesting against a nuclear fuel reprocessing plant in Bavaria.
+In 1962 he habilitated at the Ludwig Maximilian University in Munich.
+The same year he was a guest professor in Berkeley, California and Madras, India.

+Until 1997 he was professor of physics at the Ludwig Maximilian University in Munich.

+Between 1978 and 1997 he was executive Director of the Max Planck Institute for Physics (Werner-Heisenberg-Institute) and Max Planck Institute for Astrophysics in Munich several times.
+He was Vice executive director from 1972-1977, 1981–1986 and 1993-1995.

+Advocacy

 In the 1980s, Dürr advocated the cause of peace as a member of the Pugwash Conferences on Science and World Affairs.
 In 1983, he helped co-fund the Scientists' Initiative "Responsibility for Peace", which led to the Scientists' Peace Congress in Mainz attended by 3,300 scientists and the Mainzer Appell, a declaration against further nuclear armament.
 In 1990, another large scientists' convention in Göttingen warned against the militarization of space.
 In support of these conventions, Dürr gave a series of lectures at numerous German universities.
 Dürr was a leading critic of the US Strategic Defense Initiative (SDI), otherwise known as Star Wars.

 In 1986 Dürr proposed a World Peace Initiative, on a similar scale to the SDI, to solve environmental problems, and achieve social justice and peace.
-This was later reborn as the Global Challenges Network, which received the Right Livelihood Award together with Dürr.
+In 1987 this was reborn as the Global Challenges Network, which received the Right Livelihood Award together with Dürr.

 More recently, Dürr contributed to the global environmental movement.
 He served as a member of the board of Greenpeace Germany and as a member of the International Advisory Council on the Economic Development of Hainan in Harmony with the Natural Environment in China.
 In 1996, Dürr was made a member of the UN Secretary General's international advisory group for the Habitat II Conference in Istanbul.

 Dürr was a member of the Club of Rome and served on the scientific committee of the Vienna Internationale Akademie für Zukunftsfragen, advocating sustainable, equitable, and viable development, emphasizing energy efficiency and sufficiency as a point of entry.
 He was a founder member of the German Vereinigung für Ökologische Ökonomie.